TLCFEM/suanPan-manual/docs/Basic/Compile.md

 5. Now obtain `suanPan` source code and unpack it.
 To configure it with VTK support, users may use the following flag `-DSP_ENABLE_VTK=ON`.
-If `FindVTK` is presented and `VTK` is installed to default location, there is no need to provide the variable `VTK_DIR`, otherwise point it to the `lib/cmake/vtk-9.1` folder.
+If `FindVTK` is presented and `VTK` is installed to default location, there is no need to provide the variable `VTK_PATH`, otherwise point it to the `lib/cmake/vtk-9.1` folder.

 ##### Install MKL